Off the Beaten Path in Kuala Lumpur

 The real Kuala Lumpur lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Kwai Chai Hong that make a city worth knowing.
 Even around well-known spots like Petronas Twin Towers and KLCC Park and Batu Caves, one street over the crowds disappear entirely.

-Use this page as a starting point for a Kuala Lumpur walking tour, a free self-guided route, or the Roamee app for Kuala Lumpur.
+Use this page as a starting point for a Kuala Lumpur walking tour, a free route, or the Roamee app for Kuala Lumpur.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Kuala Lumpur for the well-known food and culture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Petronas Twin Towers and KLCC Park, residential quarters, quiet courtyards — these are the parts of Kuala Lumpur that feel genuine.
 Places like Kwai Chai Hong are the kind of spots locals would actually recommend.